loganhenson/laravel-elm/readme.md

 }
 ```

-## Or share values with all your Elm Pages
+## Or share values with all your pages

 `AppServiceProvider.php`
 ```php